Who is eligible to apply for a council or housing association home?

 - whether you have been ‘habitually resident’ in the past.

 If the council says that you’re not habitually resident, get advice.
-This decision could also affect your entitlement to benefits such as income support, jobseeker’s allowance and housing benefit, as well as your rights to housing.
-You may be able to challenge the decision but you may need help.
-The rules are complicated.
+The decision could affect your entitlement to benefits as well as your rights to housing.

 Can past behaviour be taken into account?